kjar0/516X-Final/README.md

 ## Data Analysis

 To answer this research question, I received ABE competencies as well as graduating student survey answers from 2016-2021 from the department.
 From the survey answers, I retrieved the common job titles that ABE students have as well as the most popular employers.
+The top 5 job titles upon graduation that at least 3 people reported were:

+> Design Engineer
+> Project Engineer
+> Production Engineer
+> Agricultural Engineer
+> Manufacturing Engineer

+These 5 job titles are good search terms to utilize because they represent all majors--each option could work under 2+ of these titles.
 I used the common job titles as the search terms that would be input to indeed.com.
 For indeed text scraping, I used a great code developed by Ryan Jeon as a starting point (thank you so much!).
 The base code performed text scraping of an indeed search for agriculture engineer that stored the job title, company, quick blurb posted on the home page, and url of the job posting.
 I needed to modify this code for the use I had in mind.
 I needed to go to the job posting for each job listed and extract the text of the entire job description.
 This is because a full list of the skills employers are looking for isn't typically shown in the blurb.
 I ultimately modified the source code into a function that would take a job title as the input and return a dataframe containing job title, company, URL for job posting, and job description.

 ```